-Finding generating families and dissections is usually not difficult to do by hand -- just depict your surface in the plane (using a $2g$-gon for a surface of genus $g$, as usual), then add arcs until your surface is cut into disks.
-If you want a generating family, stop here and include your arcs and the boundary edges.
-If you want a dissection, add more edges to cut these disks into smaller disks each having exactly one boundary edge.
-Figure 6 shows a computation which is hopefully complicated enough to emphasize that with practice this is not so difficult\footnote{Throughout this paper we will use the convention (standard in the gentle algebra literature) that a dotted line connecting two adjacent arrows of a quiver indicates that those arrows compose to $0$.}.
+Finding generating families and dissections is usually not difficult to do by hand.
+Draw your surface in the plane (using a $2g$-gon for a surface of genus $g$, as usual), then add arcs until your surface is cut into disks.
+Then add more edges to cut these disks into smaller disks each having exactly one boundary edge.
+Figure~\ref{fig:BigDissection} shows a computation which is hopefully complicated enough to emphasize that with practice this is not so difficult\footnote{Throughout this paper we will use the convention (standard in the gentle algebra literature) that a dotted line connecting two adjacent arrows of a quiver indicates that those arrows compose to $0$.}.